TheTiinko/Radius_PAP_Password_Decryptor/README.md

 # Radius PAP Password Decryptor

-Python script which can be used to Decrypt the encrypted password from captured RADIUS traffic
+Python script which can be used to Decrypt the encrypted password from captured RADIUS traffic.

 DISCLAIMER